 Real Wedding Budget Examples

-Budgets and weddings vary with the individuals and what they want.
+Budgets and weddings vary with individuals and what they want.
 It’s a day most couples dreamt of for years.
 Now, it’s here and couples want to make it count.
 There’s a wedding for every budget, even with a wedding on a budget checklist.
-Below are real wedding budget examples going by average wedding industry standard.
-See what works for you
+Below are real wedding budget examples going by the average wedding industry standard.
+See what works for you.

 - Attire for bride and groom – $300

-- 1-hour ceremony Photography and Portraits – $800
+- 1-hour ceremony photography and portraits – $800

 - Lunch and drinks in a restaurant for 8 – $600

-Traditional wedding with a budget of $20,000
+A traditional wedding with a budget of $20,000

 - Full catering service + wedding venue for 55 guests – $12,000